-- 6.1.
+- 5.1.
 The Council is required to set out in the strategy the types of investment that they will permit in the financial year.
-These will be known as "permitted investments". - 6.2.
-The strategy also limits the amounts that may be held in such investments at any time in the year.
+These will be known as "permitted investments". - 5.2.
+The strategy also limits the amounts that may be held in such investments at any time in the year. - 5.3.

-- 6.3.
 Any loan issued to a third party should be included as an investment.
-Statutory powers exist for local authorities to provide this type of financial assistance, for example the Housing (Scotland) Act 1987, the Housing (Scotland) Act 2006 and the general power to advance well-being contained in the Local Government in Scotland Act 2003 at section 20. - 6.4.
-The Executive Director (Finance and Information Technology Resources) will ensure that the strategy is adhered to at all times.
-In the event that the Council made an investment which is not listed as a permitted investment in its Annual Investment Strategy, that investment would be deemed to be outwith the Council's powers and subject to the resultant legalities.
+Statutory powers exist for local authorities to provide this type of financial assistance, for example the Housing (Scotland) Act 1987, the Housing (Scotland) Act 2006 and the general power to advance well-being contained in the Local Government in Scotland Act 2003 at section 20. - 5.4.
+After consideration of the Council's requirements to manage funds and our approach to risk, no changes have been made to the permitted investments previously agreed for 2010/11. - 5.5.
+The Chief Executive will ensure that the strategy is adhered to at all times.
+In the event that the Council made an investment which is not listed as a permitted investment in its Annual Investment Strategy that investment would be deemed to be outwith the Council's powers and subject to the resultant legalities.
 The exception to this is where the Council has recognised as an investment a financial transaction that relies on separate legislative powers, for example loans to third parties.

-7. Borrowing in Advance
+6. Borrowing in Advance

-- 7.1.
-The CIPFA Prudential Code is clear that the Council must not borrow more than, or in advance of needs, purely in order to profit from the investment of the extra sums borrowed. - 7.2.
-The Council needs to be able to demonstrate that borrowing is for a legitimate purpose such as the exercise of day to day cash management or the management of borrowing for capital purposes. - 7.3.
-The Regulations do not prevent borrowing in advance of need but for it to be allowed the Council must detail its policy for borrowing in advance in the strategy.
+- 6.1.
+Borrowing in advance of need increases the level of funds which require to be invested or deposited. - 6.2.
+The CIPFA Prudential Code is clear that the Council must not borrow more than, or in advance of needs purely in order to profit from the investment of the extra sums borrowed. - 6.3.
+The Council needs to be able to demonstrate that borrowing is for a legitimate purpose such as the exercise of day to day cash management or the management of borrowing for capital purposes. - 6.4.
+The regulations do not prevent borrowing in advance of need but for it to be allowed the Council must detail its policy for borrowing in advance in the strategy.

+7. Employee Implications

+7.1.
+None

-8. Employee Implications
+8. Financial Implications

 8.1.
-None

-9. Financial Implications

-9.1.
 The financial impact from treasury activity and borrowing for capital expenditure has been built into the long term revenue budget strategy.

-10. Other Implications
+9. Other Implications

-- 10.1.
+- 9.1.
 South Lanarkshire Council recognises that any investment activity will carry an element of risk.
-It is important that risk is identified and controls put in place to limit those risks. - 10.2.
-The CIPFA Treasury Management Code of Practice adopted by the Council introduced a new section on Managing Treasury Management Risks, placing Credit and Counterparty risk at the forefront of treasury risks. - 10.3.
+It is important that risk is identified and controls put in place to limit those risks. - 9.2.
+The CIPFA Treasury Management Code of Practice adopted by the Council, places Credit and Counterparty risk at the forefront of treasury risks. - 9.3.
 Section 5 of the Annual Investment Strategy details how South Lanarkshire Council will manage these risks.

-11. Equality Impact Assessment and Consultation Arrangements
+10. Equality Impact Assessment and Consultation Arrangements

-- 11.1.
+- 10.1.
 An Equality Impact Assessment on the Treasury Management Strategy was carried out in November 2008.
-This paper is an update to that strategy which relates to the investment of funds. - 11.2.
-The conclusion of the initial equality impact assessment was that there was no adverse impact on any part of the community covered by equalities legislation, or on community relations.
+This paper is an update to that strategy which relates to the investment of funds. - 10.2.
+The conclusion of the initial equality impact assessment was that there was no adverse impact on any part of the community covered by equalities legislation, or on community relations. - 10.3.
+There is no requirement to undertake any consultation in relation to the content of this report.